ooici/ion-object-definitions/README.txt

 10) Rerun bin/trial ion to make sure that the packaged version of ion-objects is correct. bin/trial ion (working dir: ioncore-python)

-11) Commit ioncore-python and push.
+11) You need to commit ioncore-python (your change in development.cfg) and push.

 *--================================================================================
 *